 “I was offered the role while I was the postgraduate student representative on the Academic Senate.
 My experience was one that I will always remember.
-I was exposed to exceptional CSU staff who are committed to underpinning the extraordinary efforts demonstrated by students who represent CSU.
+I was exposed to exceptional staff who are committed to underpinning the extraordinary efforts demonstrated by students who represent the university.
 STRIVE is an example that leadership is attainable by everyone – not just those who have volunteered to be student leaders.

 “What STRIVE did for me was to reset what I had learnt and had used in my career.
 It reminded me of what are the essential characteristics of a leader: knowing yourself and your capabilities, being honest and impartial, being ethical in your decision-making, and most of all, being accountable,” he said.

 Shannon O’Mara from Bathurst had a similar experience with STRIVE.

 “I was offered the opportunity to undertake the STRIVE leadership course after holding the position of head resident on the Bathurst campus.

 “It was during my training in this position that a Canadian lady by the name of Kerry, who it turns out developed the program, came into a session and started talking about this great new opportunity to participate in a never-before-run program and all the perks that go along with it.